-Choral singing classes will be taught to the whole group throughout the year.
+Singing classes will be taught in short individual sessions and to the whole group in the event that safe group singing becomes approved in response to safe Covid 19 guidelines.
 Students will be asked to prepare for aspects of this class under the direction of the teacher.
 This may involve learning music or undertaking research as appropriate.